AliCampbellKhaya/robust_nn_mqp/README.md

 # Enhancing the Robustness of Deep Neural Networks
 Repository for work on Robust Neural Networks MQP \
-Authors: Alasdair Campbell and Jared Lasalle
+Authors: Alasdair Campbell and Jared Lassalle

 There are 3 main components of this project:
 * [The Neural Network Architecture](#Neural-Networks)